 As one of the only openly queer, black singers in mainstream music, Monáe uses this album to take aim at what has come to be expected by someone queer and black in RnB.
 Continuing on from her 2013 album, The Electric Lady, she takes a futuristic, electronic and pop approach to tracks such as Crazy, Classic, Life and retro tinged Take A Byte and allows this theme to weave subtly through the production of most of the album.
 None of this is surprising when you learn that Prince helped Monáe on the album before he died.

 Elsewhere, she proves her allegiance to her musical roots with the passionately soulful but downplayed title track and Don’t Judge Me.
-It’s luscious and wavey with plenty of reverb and subtle bass through which she sings candidly about the perceptions she is held to.
+They're luscious and wavey with plenty of reverb and subtle bass through which she sings candidly about the perceptions she is held to.

 I Like That is a nostalgic track; the opening beat feels expertly picked from a decade ago.
-It’s a triumphant love letter about self-love that Monáe is more than qualified to advise on.
+It’s a triumphant love letter about self-care that Monáe is more than qualified to advise on.
 I’ll attempt a strange conversion of the frankness, sexiness and risk-taking of Dirty Computer by comparing it to Michaela Coel and E4’s hit sitcom, Chewing Gum.
-It is audacious in its capacity to say something completely knowable and regular about sex and femininity that just hadn’t been said yet.
+It is audacious in its capacity to say something completely knowable and regular about sex and femininity that just hasn’t been said yet.

-Irritating simply for the lack of attention this and her previous albums have had, Dirty Computer exhibits truthful, marvellously produced, eclectic music that ought be on par with the regard shown to Kendrick Lamar.
+Irritating simply for the lack of attention this and her previous albums have had, Dirty Computer exhibits truthful, marvellously produced, eclectic music that ought be on par with the regard shown to the world's biggest artists.